Welcome to Milo Online

 OK.

-From the art department's point of view, I obviate their having to deal with technical issues by (1) explaining complex tasks to them in artisitc terms, (2) creating tools that perform the more mundane parts of their jobs and accelerate the rate at which they can create assets, (3) taking on highly technical graphics-related art tasks myself, and (4) mentoring artists who have yet to grasp technical concepts with which they need to be familiar.
+As a professional computer programmer since 2007, I have put my broadly applicable skills to use in multiple industries.
+I began my trade as a computer graphics technician for video games; I developed work pipelines for artists, and served as a liaison between the art and programming departments.
+I acted as a technical director and a buffer between left-brained and right-brained personnel; from the art department's point of view, I obviated their having to deal with technical issues by (1) explaining complex tasks to them in artistic terms, (2) creating tools that performed the more mundane parts of their jobs and accelerated the rate at which they could create assets, (3) taking on highly technical graphics-related art tasks myself, and (4) mentoring artists who had yet to grasp technical concepts with which they needed to be familiar.

-From the programming department's perspective, I know enough about what they do that I can be trusted to engineer the artists' workflows such that the programmers get graphics that they can use, and in a timely fashion.
+From the programming department's perspective, I knew enough about what they did that I could be trusted to engineer the artists' workflows such that the programmers got graphics that they could use, and in a timely fashion.
 (Of course, getting things done on time is largely dependent on good management, which any experienced video game developer will tell you is probably scarcer than one can reasonably expect.)
-I'm also the person programmers contact when they have special needs or ad hoc tasks that just can't wait, and that they themselves don't have the time or the artistic skill to perform.
+I was also the person whom programmers contacted when they had special needs or ad hoc tasks that just couldn't wait, and that they themselves didn't have the time or the artistic skill to perform.

 1991 to 1995